 We’d encourage you to raise any concerns you have with the person you’ve been dealing with at the NMC in the first instance.
 They should be able to help you resolve the issue.

 If you don’t feel able to do this, or you’ve tried and were unsuccessful, please get in touch with our Complaints and Enquiries Team using our enquiries form.
 You can also use the form to make a complaint on behalf of a relative or family member.

 We’re committed to improving our processes so they’re easy to understand for everyone.
 If you have a disability or injury and are unable to use our online complaints form, please call us on 020 7681 5830 so we can discuss your complaint.

-We'll let you know that we've received your complaint within 24 hours.
-We'll then contact you to discuss your concerns and confirm what happens next.
+We'll acknowledge your complaint in writing within two working days.
+We'll also contact you by phone to discuss your concerns and confirm what happens next.

 We'll try to resolve your complaint within five working days.
 Not all complaints can be resolved quickly, and in some cases, we will need more time to carry out an investigation.
 We’ll let you know if this is the case and if we need more information from you to help us with our enquiries.
 We’ll also give you the name and contact details of the person handling your complaint.

 Once we fully understand your complaint and your desired outcome, we’ll carry out our investigation and respond to you within 20 working days.

 We'll let you know if we need more time to investigate your complaint.